 Intellectual property and proprietary rights are important to the success of our business.
 We rely on a combination of copyright, trademark, and trade secret laws in the United States and other jurisdictions, as well as license agreements, confidentiality procedures, non-disclosure agreements, and other contractual protections, to establish and protect our intellectual property and proprietary rights, including our proprietary technology, software, know-how, and brand.
 In the future we will be looking closely at the possibility of filing design and utility patents to further enhance the measures of intellectual property for the company.
 However, these laws, agreements, and procedures provide only limited protection.
 As of December 31, 2021, we own five registered trademarks in the United States and have ten pending trademark applications in various stages of review by the PTO.
-Although we take steps to protect our intellectual property and proprietary rights, we cannot be certain that the steps we have taken will be sufficient or effective to prevent the unauthorized access, use, copying, or the reverse engineering of our technology and other proprietary information, including by third parties who may use our technology or other proprietary information to develop services that compete with ours.
-Moreover, others may independently develop rights.
-Policing the unauthorized use of our intellectual property and proprietary rights can be difficult.
-The enforcement of our intellectual property and proprietary rights also depends on any legal actions we may bring against any such parties being successful, but these actions are costly, time-consuming, and may not be successful, even when our rights have been infringed, misappropriated, or otherwise violated.
+Although we take steps to protect our intellectual property rights, we cannot be certain that the steps we have taken will be sufficient or effective to prevent the unauthorized access, use, copying, or the reverse engineering of our technology and other proprietary information, including by third parties who may use our technology or other proprietary information to develop services that compete with ours.
+Moreover, others may independently develop technologies or services that are competitive with ours or that infringe on, misappropriate, or otherwise violate our intellectual property and proprietary rights have been intellectual property and proprietary rights also depends on any legal actions we may bring against any such parties being successful, but these actions are costly, time-consuming, and may not be successful, even when our rights have been infringed, misappropriated, or otherwise violated.
 In addition, aspects of our platform and services include software covered by open source licenses.
-The terms of various open source licenses have not been interpreted by United States courts, and there is a risk that such licenses could be construed in a manner th such as physical and electronic security measures.
+The terms of various open source licenses have not been interpreted by United States courts, and there is a risk that such licenses could b such as physical and electronic security measures.
 We believe that factors such as the technological and creative skills of our personnel and frequent enhancements to our network are also essential to establishing and maintaining our technology leadership position.